 Manufacturing and Labeling

-Improving data collection procedures streamlines manufacturing and distribution communication and provides production and warehouse management with complete oversight.
+Improving data collection procedures to achieve end-to-end traceability streamlines manufacturing and distribution communication and provides production and warehouse management with complete oversight.
 If workers use mobile data collection devices, they can report real-time information from shop floors, inventory aisles and distribution vehicles.
 Companies can use this information for marketing or internal changes.

 According to the RFgen white paper “The Food Traceability Survival Guide“, connecting all mobile data collection devices through a centralized software system helps overseers spot contaminants or other causes for concern.
 If business leaders, regulators or consumers do detect a problem with products, consistent data records can help the manufacturer isolate the affected merchandise and communicate solutions to the public.